Taiwrash/workshops/magic-square/README.md

   align-items: center;
 }
 ```

+### Explanations!
+  - Why styling this alone because it is the master and we need to set its text to be visible cool to read.
+  - Most of the has been explained so far but you may ask why are we having display property set to grid here.
+It is basically to get the ability of styling the text vertically and horizontally centered.
+The omitted which need some attention is:
+  - `text-shadow` and `box-shadow` the former are used on `text` while the later are used in boxes like docs, article, section etc.

 We have just made the text fit a little bit into the box, setting out its font size, type and colour.
 A little shadow was added to make it stand out as we start performing our magic.
 The grid property enabled the `align-items` property which gives us the ability to make the text verically centered in the square.